TRAX (light rail): FrontLines 2015

 On September 21, 2006, a property tax hike proposal was replaced with a general transportation quarter-cent sales tax hike that was voted on and approved on November 7 of that year.
 On December 21, 2006, the Salt Lake County Council created a priority list for the sales tax, saying TRAX and commuter rail should take priority.
 A letter of intent signed with the Federal Transit Administration on September 24, 2007, secured the remaining $500 million in funding for the light rail lines.
 These funds were used to finance the FrontLines 2015 expansion project, which added four TRAX extensions by 2015 (as well as an expansion to FrontRunner commuter rail).

-In order to support planned TRAX expansion, UTA ordered 77 Siemens S70 light rail vehicles from Siemens AG.
+In order to support planned TRAX expansion, UTA ordered 77 Siemens S70 light rail vehicles from Siemens.
 It is the company's largest light rail contract in the United States to date.

 In 2008, construction began on two new extensions: one extension of 5.1 mi through West Valley City (now part of the Green Line) and another extension of 10.6 mi through the southwest portion of the Salt Lake Valley (now part of the Red Line).
 Both extensions were debuted in ceremonial openings on August 2, 2011, and permanently opened for regular service on August 7.
 Both extensions were completed ahead of schedule and under budget.
 Upon completion of these expansions UTA adopted a color-code line names in place of their old destination-based line names.

 After the first year of operation, ridership on these portions of the Green and Red lines was less than was projected by UTA.
 However, UTA has stated the projected ridership was for the year 2015.
 Since these lines were opened for service years earlier than originally planned, the anticipated growth on the west side of Salt Lake Valley has just not happened, yet.
 UTA affirms that by 2015 ridership will meet the original projections.